Arithmetic dynamics

 Arithmetic dynamics is a field that amalgamates two areas of mathematics, dynamical systems and number theory.
-Classically, discrete dynamics refers to the study of the iteration of self-maps of the complex plane or real line.
-Arithmetic dynamics is the study of the number-theoretic properties of integer, rational, p-adic, and/or algebraic points under repeated application of a polynomial or rational function.
+Part of the inspiration comes from complex dynamics, the study of the iteration of self-maps of the complex plane or other complex algebraic varieties.
+Arithmetic dynamics is the study of the number-theoretic properties of integer, rational, p-adic, or algebraic points under repeated application of a polynomial or rational function.
 A fundamental goal is to describe arithmetic properties in terms of underlying geometric structures.